hyrious/esbuild-dev/README.md

                         `__dirname` can only be used in CJS, and `import.meta` can only be accessed in ESM.

   --watch               Enable watch mode.
+This is built on top of the
-  alias: -w
+  alias: -w             built-in `watch` option of esbuild.

   --plugin:name         Load esbuild plugins.
 For example, `--plugin:style`
   alias: -p             will try to load `style` package in your project.